Star Destroyer: Depiction

 The iconic Imperial-class Star Destroyer first appears in the opening scene of Star Wars (1977), where the Imperial Star Destroyer Devastator (carrying Darth Vader) chases the CR90 Corvette Tantive IV (carrying Princess Leia) above Tatooine after the latter had fled from Scarif.
 Background literature describes Imperial-class Star Destroyers as the chief warship of the Imperial Navy and symbol of Imperial might.
 These enormous capital ships are used to enforce the Emperor's will, bolster Imperial-backed governments, and act as mobile headquarters for senior Imperial commanders.
+At the Empire's height there were over 25,000 Star Destroyers in existence, requiring roughly 925 million crew.

+A Star Destroyer has the firepower to bombard a city into a crater of steaming sludge and lay waste to continents.
+Deep-crust survival bunkers are regarded as a last refuge in the event of planetary bombardment by Imperial Star Destroyers.
 In addition to their powerful armament, a Star Destroyer carries troops and vehicles for ground operations and a full wing of TIE fighters (typically 48 fighters, 12 bombers and 12 boarding craft).
 A single Star Destroyer is considered sufficient to overwhelm a rebellious planet, though major industrialized worlds may be assaulted by a fleet of six Star Destroyers with support cruisers and supply craft.
-Deep-crust survival bunkers are regarded as a last refuge in the event of planetary bombardment by Imperial Star Destroyers.
-At the Empire's height there were over 25,000 Star Destroyers in existence, requiring roughly 925 million crew.

 Darth Vader's Devastator is the last of the Imperial I-class ships to be built by Kuat Drive Yards before switching to the Imperial II-class, a fleet of which take part in the Battle of Hoth as depicted in The Empire Strikes Back (1980).
 Designated Death Squadron, this fleet of Star Destroyers is led by Darth Vader aboard the Executor, first in a new class of Super Star Destroyer.
 Although the battle is won by Imperial forces, Vader orders his Star Destroyers to focus on capturing the Millennium Falcon rather than hunt down the escaping Rebel transports, allowing many to escape.
 The Falcon manages to evade this pursuit by hiding in the sensor blind spot of the Star Destroyer Avenger.

 These ships play a major role in the Battle of Endor as depicted in Return of the Jedi (1983).
 During the battle, Imperial Star Destroyers prove vulnerable to fleets of starfighters flown by skilled Rebel pilots, who exploit the ships' exposed bridges and deflector shield generators to cause damage.
 A year after their defeat at Endor, the Empire makes a last stand at Jakku.
-During the battle, Imperial Star Destroyers use their tractor beams to drag New Republic ships down to the planet's surface, where their wrecks form the Graveyard of Ships as seen in The Force Awakens (2015).
+During the battle, Imperial Star Destroyers use their tractor beams to drag New Republic ships down to the planet's surface.
+Here their wrecks form the Graveyard of Ships as seen in The Force Awakens (2015).